It really felt like someone pulled the handbrake on life as we knew back in March when countries around the world went into lockdown.

 This affected different industries in different ways and today I’m going to be talking about the education industry.
 More specifically, singing education and vocal coaching and the necessity of online lessons.

-- No more commuting for you lesson, finding parking etc. This takes a lot of the stress out of the equation for people and saves people a lot of time!
+- No more commuting to your lesson, finding parking, etc. This takes a lot of the stress out of the equation for people and saves people a lot of time!

 - Lesson recordings – you have a video recording of every lesson.
-At Voiceworks we just pop them in to a google drive folder and you’ve your lesson to review for the week which you can also download to your computer.
+At Voiceworks we just pop them into a google drive folder and your lesson to review for the week which you can also download to your computer.